 Individuals are mostly thinner, tend to be emotional unstable, melancholy or suspicious, mood swings, often present with a depressed mood, being nervous, anxious and often timid, frequent sighing, heart palpitations, susceptible to insomnia and intestinal problems, respond poorly to stressful situations, aversion to autumn, winter and rainy seasons, susceptible to breast lumps

 - Diet do’s: radishes, onions, garlic, wheat, citrus fruit, seaweed & kelp

 Special Constitution Type

-Tendency to inborn weakness, Inherent sensitivity to drugs, foods, smells, pollen or other environmental allergens, Often have allergies that effect respiratory system, develop nasal congestion, sneezing, runny nose, panting, hives, itchiness and even purple spots or patches under the skin, Common health problems among individuals are drug allergies, hay fever, eczema and asthma, Relatively poor response to external influences, health problems can easily be induced by seasonal changes.
+Tendency to inborn weakness, inherent sensitivity to drugs, foods, smells, pollen or other environmental allergens, often have allergies that effect the respiratory system, develop nasal congestion, sneezing, runny nose, panting, hives, itchiness and even purple spots or patches under the skin.
+Common health problems among individuals are drug allergies, hay fever, eczema and asthma.
+Relatively poor response to external influences.
+Health problems can easily be induced by seasonal changes.

 - Diet do’s: light, balanced and easily digested food is best; honey, carrot, mushrooms, fish, tofu, egg, apple, apricot, coconut, dates, lemon, nuts

 - Diet don’ts: high-protein foods, alcohol, chili pepper, coffee, tea and buckwheat